-A 40ft shipping container cost UK typically ranges from £1,300 to £3,800 + VAT depending on condition, height specification, location, and delivery access.
-Standard used units sit at the lower end of the range, while new one-trip and high cube containers command higher prices.
-Delivery method and depot stock levels also influence the final cost.
+A 40ft shipping container cost UK typically ranges from £1,300 to £3,800 + VAT, with delivery adding £250 to £700 depending on location and access.
+Used containers sit at the lower end, while new one-trip and high cube containers cost more due to condition, lifespan, and availability.

 A used 40ft shipping container in the UK typically costs between £1,300 and £1,500 + VAT, while new one-trip units range from £2,800 to £3,500 + VAT.
 High cube containers generally sit slightly above standard height equivalents due to increased internal capacity.